 Edit versus View mode and Sandbox View

-Edit, View, and Sandbox View are the options you see in the toolbar of Dundas BI, depending on which mode you are currently in.
+Edit, View, and Sandbox View are the options you see in the toolbar of a dashboard, report, or other type of view in Dundas BI, depending on which mode you are currently in.

 2. Edit mode versus View mode